-All students must immediately report a positive Covid-19 test result or close contact with a person who has tested positive to the Covid-19 Assistance Line at 270-745-2019.
-The assistance line is available to answer questions regarding any Covid-19 related issue.
-This guidance is subject to change based on requirements set forth by public health agencies or the office of the governor.
+All students are strongly encouraged to get the COVID-19 vaccine.
+In accordance with WKU policy, all students must call the WKU COVID-19 Assistance Line at 270-745-2019 within 4 hours of testing positive for COVID-19 or being identified as a close contact to someone who has tested positive.
+The COVID Assistance Line is available to answer questions regarding any COVID-19 related issue.
+This guidance is subject to change based on requirements set forth by federal, state, and local public health entities.
 Please refer to the Healthy on the Hill website for the most current information. www.wku.edu/healthyonthehill